 In get started you'll find walkthrough guides to get you familiar with the Intune environment and even set up your first pilot.
 You'll also find information about the end-user experience and Intune support.

 Today's mobile device management (MDM) strategies deal with variety of phones and tables (iOS, Android, Windows).
 Whether users are bringing their own devices (BYOD) into management to get company mail and data or you're distributing company-owned devices (COD), the first step is to set up device enrollment.
-You can also manage computers either with the thin (MDM) client or the Intune client.
+You can also manage computers either by enrolling them with Intune (MDM) or by installing the Intune client software.